sammyboardman/primarybid-tests/url-shortner-api-service/README.md

 ```

 ## Asumptions
  - This project has straightforward API validation requirements with only three fields to validate: mainUrl (the original URL), page, and limit (for pagination in the getUrl API).
-To keep the project lightweight, I've opted to create a simple, extensible object validator instead of installing a dedicated validation library like Joi or Zod.
-This approach minimizes library redundancy for this specific project.
-However, if the need for complex validations arises, I would choose Zod over Joi for the following reasons:
+To keep the project lightweight, I've opted to use Zod validation library.
+I chose Zod over Joi for the following reasons:
    - TypeScript Integration: Zod is designed for TypeScript, offering strong typing and type safety.
    - Simplicity: Zod has a simple and declarative syntax for easy schema definition.
    - Predictable Error Handling: It provides consistent error handling for validation failures.